gt8073a/anthology-the-eight-sentiments/game_prompt.md

 ---

 ## 📚 Terminology & Definitions
- - Word – The atomic unit of play.
+ * Word – The atomic unit of play.
 Each word is scored across the 8 emotional axes.
- - Turn – A single player action, consisting of submitting one or more words to be scored.
+ * Turn – A single player action, consisting of submitting one or more words to be scored.
 Each turn updates the Current Profile.
- - Round – A full gameplay session aimed at matching one Target Profile.
+ * Round – A full gameplay session aimed at matching one Target Profile.
 A round consists of multiple turns and ends when the player decides to stop.
- - Emotional Axis – One of the eight core sentiments, each acting as a scale to measure a word's emotional contribution to the profile.
+ * Emotional Axis – One of the eight core sentiments, each acting as a scale to measure a word's emotional contribution to the profile.
- - Theme – A thematic prompt that guides the round, such as a category ("Food and Drink") or a phrase ("a tense negotiation").
+ * Theme – A thematic prompt that guides the round, such as a category ("Food and Drink") or a phrase ("a tense negotiation").
- - Target Profile – The 8-axis emotional distribution the player must try to match during a round.
+ * Target Profile – The 8-axis emotional distribution the player must try to match during a round.
- - Current Profile – The player's cumulative emotional score, updated in real-time with every turn.
+ * Current Profile – The player's cumulative emotional score, updated in real-time with every turn.
 When the player ends the round, this becomes their final score.
- - Tolerance – The allowed deviation (e.g., ±1) on each axis for the Current Profile to be considered a match with the Target Profile.
+ * Tolerance – The allowed deviation (e.g., ±1) on each axis for the Current Profile to be considered a match with the Target Profile.
- - Challenge Code – A shareable code block containing a Target Profile and its Theme, allowing others to play the same challenge.
+ * Challenge Code – A shareable code block containing a Target Profile and its Theme, allowing others to play the same challenge.
- - Round Summary – A shareable artifact of a completed round, containing the Target Profile, the player's final profile, and the list of words they used to get there.
+ * Round Summary – A shareable artifact of a completed round, containing the Target Profile, the player's final profile, and the list of words they used to get there.
+ * Ambiguity Threshold System – The internal logic the Sentiment Engine uses to handle ambiguous words by either assuming the dominant meaning or pausing to ask the player for clarification.

 ---